Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Material and methods

-\begin{definition}[Barcode] The \textbf{barcode} of the persistence diagram $PD_i$ is a collection of intervals $[a,b]$, such that each interval $[a,b]$ corresponds to a point $(a,b)\in PD_i$. \end{definition}
+Equivalently, we can introduce the definition of a \textit{barcode} of certain persistence diagram $PD_i(\mathcal{F})$ as a set of intervals $[b, d]$, where each interval corresponds to a point $(b, d) \in PD_i(\mathcal{F})$.
+Figure \ref{PDbarcodeshpere} illustrate that barcode allows to show the multiplicity of points whereas persistent diagrams not.

-\begin{rema} One can consider persistence diagram and barcodes as visual tools to help in the interpretation persistence diagrams; we can combine various $i$--persistent homologies in the same picture, as we have done in Figure \ref{PDbarcodeshpere} with the $0$ and $1$--persistent homology of a point cloud of $150$ points extracted randomly from the unit sphere $\mathbb{S}^2\subset\mathbb{R}^3$. \end{rema}
+\begin{rema} In order to improve the readability of the following definitions and sections, we will use $PD_i(X)$ as the persistence diagram of the Vietoris--Rips filtration of the point cloud $X$. \end{rema}

-To finish this subsection, we want to briefly present the existent notions of distance between these visual tools; it will help on comparing different persistence diagrams, and on studying their stability under minor variations of the data.
+Persistent diagrams and barcodes can be considered as visual tools to help in the interpretation of the persistent homology; we can combine various $i$--persistent homologies in the same picture, as we have done in Figure \ref{PDbarcodeshpere} with the $0$ and $1$--persistent homology of a point cloud of $150$ points extracted randomly from the unit sphere $\mathbb{S}^2\subset\mathbb{R}^3$.